Breast Augmentation in San Diego and Newport Beach

 - Identify whether any female relatives in your immediate family have any history of breast cancer

-Saline and silicone implants, along with the newer Ideal Implant (a type of saline implant designed to feel like a silicone device), are all FDA-approved breast implants in the US.
+Saline and silicone implants are both FDA-approved breast implants in the US.
 Patients have a variety of choices when deciding on implant size, style, manufacturer, profile, etc. Here is a simple list of pros and cons of various implant choices:

 - Saline implants are deflated when they’re inserted into the breasts; then, they’re filled with a sterile salt water filling.
 Because they’re deflated, they can often be placed through slightly shorter incisions, though it really depends on the pocket size and the ability of the surgeon to safely create the pocket through the planned incision approach.